oabb/bundeslaender-atlas-oa/README.md

 # Bundesländer Atlas Open Access / Atlas on Open Access in German Federal States

 The data is collected within the BMBF-funded project open-access.network by the Open-Access-Büro Berlin.
 General information about the project and the concept of the Bundesländer-Atlas can be found in the current version 1.0 of the concept paper (available in German and English; DOI: oi.org/10.5281/zenodo.5761153).
-Contriuting authors to the inittial data collection are: Maxi Kindling, Sophie Kobialka, Maike Neufend, Linda Martin, Nina Schönfelder, Agnieszka Wenninger (as of February 2022).
+Contributing authors to the data collection are: Anita Eppelin (Monografienfonds), Maxi Kindling, Sophie Kobialka, Maike Neufend, Linda Martin, Nina Schönfelder (Zeitschriftenfonds), Sabrina Stockhusen (Zeitschriftenfonds) Agnieszka Wenninger (as of April 2022).

 # Data description (data files to be added soon)